rooseveltframework/roosevelt/README.md

 [![NPM version](https://badge.fury.io/js/roosevelt.png)](http://badge.fury.io/js/roosevelt) [![Dependency Status](https://gemnasium.com/kethinov/roosevelt.png)](https://gemnasium.com/kethinov/roosevelt) [![Gittip](http://img.shields.io/gittip/kethinov.png)](https://www.gittip.com/kethinov/)

+Roosevelt is a [Node.js](http://nodejs.org)-driven web application development framework based on [Express](http://expressjs.com).
+Roosevelt abstracts all the crusty boilerplate necessary to build a typical Express app and provides a uniform [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) structure for your app.

+Named for [the most badass President of all-time](http://www.cracked.com/article_15895_the-5-most-badass-presidents-all-time_p5.html) whose facial hair just so happens to look like a curly brace, Roosevelt's main goal is to be the easiest Node.js-based web framework to learn and use by setting sane defaults while also providing easy ways for power-users to override the defaults and tap into the full potential of Express.

-Roosevelt is a new web framework for [Node.js](http://nodejs.org) which uses [Teddy](https://github.com/kethinov/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification by default, but is designed to be configurable so you can supply alternative templating systems, CSS preprocessors, or JS minifiers if you like.
+By default Roosevelt integrates [Teddy](https://github.com/kethinov/teddy) for HTML templating, [LESS](http://lesscss.org) for CSS preprocessing, and [Closure Compiler](https://developers.google.com/closure/compiler) for JS minification.
+But you can use other templating systems, CSS preprocessors, or JS minifiers if you like, as Roosevelt is easy to configure.

-Built on [Express](http://expressjs.com), Roosevelt is designed to abstract all the crusty boilerplate necessary to build a typical Express app, sets sane defaults with mechanisms for override, and provides a uniform [MVC](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller) structure for your app.

 ![Teddy Roosevelt's facial hair is a curly brace.](https://raw.github.com/kethinov/mkroosevelt/master/sampleApp/statics/images/teddy.jpg "Teddy Roosevelt's facial hair is a curly brace.")